tkhq/go-sdk/examples/go-ethereum/README.md

 3. **bindsigner-abigen — “I’m using abigen-generated contract bindings”**

-Use abigen-generated bindings and call functions like `token.Transfer(opts, to, amount)` without caring about tx construction.
+Use abigen-generated bindings to encode contract calls and submit them with a Turnkey-backed signer.

 This example shows how to:
-- use the same Turnkey-backed `SignerFn`,
+- initialize the generated ERC-20 wrapper,
+- pack calldata with methods such as `erc.PackTransfer(to, amount)`,
-- plug it into `bind.TransactOpts`,
+- plug a Turnkey-powered `SignerFn` into `bind.TransactOpts`,
-- let `abigen` build the tx,
+- build a normal EIP-1559 transaction containing that calldata,
-- let Turnkey sign it,
+- let Turnkey sign it inside the `SignerFn`,
-- then broadcast it.
+- and broadcast the signed transaction through JSON-RPC.

 ---